Starts from the source

 Direct answers before you try it.

-If you want to generate directly from the lecture page, yes.
+If you want to create directly from a VLE lecture video, yes.
 If not, you can still create from uploaded files or pasted text inside Synlecto.

-No. The guide is only the starting point.
-Synlecto also gives you flashcards, short missions, and later review prompts so you actually have to recall the material.
+No. The guide is the starting point.
+Synlecto also gives flashcards, short missions, and later review prompts so students recall the material.

 No. They show lecture-system compatibility context only.
 University names and logos are there to explain where Synlecto can run, not to suggest institutional approval.

-Quick start gives you the cleanest route in: use Study Companion on a lecture page, view the sample guide, or use the fallback create flow if capture is unavailable.
+Quick start gives you the cleanest route in: open the lecture player with Study Companion, view the sample guide, or use the fallback create flow if capture is unavailable.

 Open quick start